 When it comes to customer service, it’s no secret that long wait times are something to be avoided at all costs.
+They play a large part in customer perception of your brand.
 However, if we take a look at the psychology of waiting, we can better understand how companies can actually make their phone queues more efficient, and feel a lot faster than they actually are.

 Perceived Wait Times Feel Longer than Actual Wait Times